Talking About A Revolution Chords | Tracy Chapman Guitar Lesson

 ||: G Cadd9 | Em D/F# :||

-From here on and out, I stick to the original part played for the intro and first verses.
+From here, I stick to the original part played in the intro and first verses.

-As you can tell, it’s not as simple as just “playing the chords”.
-The key to playing the guitar well lies in deciding how many strings are strummed for each chord as this is what turns chords into a defined, recognizable part.
+As you can tell, it’s not just about “playing the chords.”
+The key to great guitar playing lies in deciding how many strings to strum for each chord—this is what turns chords into a distinct, recognisable part.

-In step 7, we develop a 2nd guitar part so you, me, and the singer can play the song together, like an acoustic trio in step 8 (you can see this 2nd guitar part in the playlist at the top of this page).
+In step 7, we develop a second guitar part so that in step 8, you, me, and the singer can perform it together as an acoustic trio (you can check out this second guitar part in the playlist at the top of the page).

 Here’s a link to the 8 step-by-step guitar lessons: Talking About A Revolution – Guitar Lessons with TAB.

-The original recording of Talking About A Revolution, or Talkin’ ’bout A Revolution as the album sleeve says, opened up the self-titled masterpiece.
+The original recording of Talking About A Revolution—or Talkin’ ’bout A Revolution, as the album sleeve puts it—opened Tracy Chapman’s self-titled debut masterpiece.

-This song epitomized the female songwriter, singing of political change from a street corner.
+This song embodied the female singer-songwriter, voicing political change from a street corner.

-Before you even had a chance to turn the album over you’d heard Baby Can I Hold You and Fast Car as well, fans were sold and Tracy Chapman was everyone’s new favourite singer-songwriter.
+Before listeners even had a chance to turn the album over, they had already heard Baby Can I Hold You and Fast Car.
+With these tracks alone, Tracy Chapman became an instant global favourite.

-On Tracy’s list of collaborations, you find B.B.
+Following the success of her world-famous debut, Chapman went on to collaborate with legendary artists, including B.B.
 King, Eric Clapton, Pavarotti, Buddy Guy, Ziggy Marley, and Dave Matthews.

 Talking About A Revolution 8 step-by-step guitar lessons.

-In this first series of lessons, we start by getting to terms with strumming the 4 open-position chords that are used in Talking About A Revolution.
+In this first series of lessons, we begin by getting to grips with strumming the four open-position chords used in Talking About A Revolution.

-We’ll also practice the chromatic exercise before we learn to play the song on one guitar.
-Finally, we’ll develop a 2nd guitar part and play the song together.
+We’ll also practice the chromatic exercise before learning to play the song on one guitar.
+Finally, we’ll develop a second guitar part and play the song together.

 FOLLOW SPYTUNES